This topic describes how to create a managed Kubernetes cluster in the Container Service for Kubernetes (ACK) console.

 The advanced settings of worker nodes are not configured in this example.
-For more information about the advanced settings of a cluster, see Configure advanced settings for a cluster.
+For more information about the advanced settings of an ACK cluster, see Configure advanced settings for a cluster.

-- Click Next:Component Configurations to configure components in the Component Configurations step.
+- Click Next:Component Configurations to configure components on the Component Configurations wizard page.